Karthi6559/Karthi6559/README.md

 ## 📚 Development & Experimentation

-I'm currently experimenting with **VS Code in the GitHub cloud** using the **GitHub Student Pack** on my development account [@Karthi65592](https://github.com/Karthi65592).
+I'm currently experimenting with **VS Code CodeSpace** using the **GitHub Student Pack** on my development account [@Karthi65592](https://github.com/Karthi65592).
 This is an active experimentation space where I'm testing cloud-based development workflows.
 Projects developed there will be **migrated to this main account** at later stages of development.

 ---